lexsor/GreyHack_Repo/README.md

 # 🕶️ Grey Hack Scripts & Programs

-A personal collection of scripts, tools, macros, and programs I've developed for the hacking simulation game **[Grey Hack](https://store.steampowered.com/app/605230/Grey_Hack/)**.

-This repository contains my **in-development work**, **production-ready tools**, and a curated set of tools from other developers for learning and inspiration.

 ## ⚠️ Disclaimer

 These scripts are intended only for educational use within the Grey Hack environment.
 I do not support or condone real-world illegal hacking activities.

+---
+## Grey Hack
+A personal collection of scripts, tools, macros, and programs I've developed for the hacking simulation game **[Grey Hack](https://store.steampowered.com/app/605230/Grey_Hack/)**.

+This repository contains my **in-development work**, **production-ready tools**, and a curated set of tools from other developers for learning and inspiration.

 ---